Woo-Hoo (Rock-A-Teens song): Cover versions

-It was later covered by the Scottish rock band, The Revillos, (under the name "Yeah Yeah"), under the same title by the French psychobilly (or as they say themselves, "yé-yé-punk") band Les Wampas on their 1988 album, Chauds, sales et humides, by the Japanese girl band The 5.6.7.8's on their 1996 album Bomb the Twist and as a dance/electronica track in 2005 by the American act The Daltronics.
+"Woo Hoo" was covered by the Scottish rock band, The Revillos, (under the name "Yeah Yeah"), under the same title by the French psychobilly (or as they say themselves, "yé-yé-punk") band Les Wampas on their 1988 album, Chauds, sales et humides, by the Japanese girl band The 5.6.7.8's on their 1996 album Bomb the Twist and as a dance/electronica track in 2005 by the American act The Daltronics.
 It was also covered by Showaddywaddy.
 The Replacements have also performed it in concert on several occasions.

-The 5.6.7.8's version gained cult popularity when it was featured and performed by them in Quentin Tarantino's 2003 movie Kill Bill: Vol. 1 and appears on its soundtrack.
-Additionally, it appears in the movie Glory Road.
+The 5.6.7.8's version gained cult popularity when they performed it in Quentin Tarantino's 2003 film Kill Bill: Vol. 1; it also appears on its soundtrack.
+Additionally, it appears in the film Glory Road.
 In 2004, after appearing in Kill Bill: Vol. 1 and an advertisement for Carling beer, the cover peaked at No. 28 on the UK Singles Chart, a rare Western singles chart appearance for a Japanese band.
 The song is also used, in part, in a Vonage advertising campaign in the United States.
-It is also used in the soundtrack of the 2013 video game Rayman Legends called Gloo Gloo.
+"Gloo Gloo," a cover of the 5.6.7.8's version of the song, was created by Christophe Héral for the 2013 video game Rayman Legends.